akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_4.md

 @@@

-We can now write two new test cases, `DeviceSpec` exercising successful registration, `DeviceTest` testing the case when IDs don't match:
+We can now write two new test cases, one exercising successful registration, the other testing the case when IDs don't match:

 Scala
 :   @@snip [DeviceSpec.scala]($code$/scala/tutorial_4/DeviceSpec.scala) { #device-registration-tests }